seun-ja/grpc-agent/README.md

 ## Overview

-**grpc-agent** is a Rust library crate for building robust, extensible agents that communicate over gRPC.
-It supports multiple provider backends (like OpenAI and Ollama) and is structured for easy extension and error handling.
+**grpc-agent** is a Rust crate that lets you build resilient, extensible agents which talk to LLM services over gRPC.
+Leveraging the Rig framework, it supports multiple provider backends, currently OpenAI and Ollama, and is designed for straightforward extension and robust error handling.

 ---